mukulmajmudar/Ctrl.js/README.md

 In web-based user interfaces, the *view* is already modeled by the native JavaScript `HTMLElement` instance.
 Code that builds the view, maps data to/from it, and handles user interaction is functional *control logic* which operates on the `HTMLElement`.
 Ctrl.js gives you a way to define this control logic using simple callbacks and event listeners.

-Unlike frameworks that introduce various abstraction layers over the DOM (virtual DOMs, component models, template compilers), Ctrl.js embraces the natural structure of web applications, providing a thin layer that organizes controller logic while leveraging the browser's native view system.
+Many popular frameworks create a thick layer of abstraction that sits between developers and the web platform, introducing complicated component models, template languages, and complex "magic" that completely alters the web programming model.
+Although it can seem initially appealing, this approach leads to framework lock-in and skill erosion.
+Applications become deeply dependent on the framework's ecosystem, popularity, and life span.
+Developers over time become siloed and entrenched within such frameworks and forget, or never even learn, the fundamentals of the web platform.

+Ctrl.js takes a fundamentally different approach by embracing rather than hiding the web platform.
+It works directly with standard DOM elements and events, keeping your code closer to the platform and reducing dependency on external abstractions.
 This approach leads to minimal overhead and a programming model that aligns with how the web platform actually works.

-Many popular frameworks create an abstraction layer that sits between developers and the web platform, introducing proprietary component models, template languages, and state management systems.
-This approach often leads to framework lock-in, where applications become deeply dependent on the framework's ecosystem, making migrations difficult and tying the application's lifespan to the framework's continued support and popularity.

-Ctrl.js takes a fundamentally different approach by enhancing rather than replacing the web platform.
-It works directly with standard DOM elements and events, keeping your code closer to the platform and reducing dependency on external abstractions.
-This makes your application more portable, future-proof, and aligned with web standards evolution.
+Applications built with Ctrl.js are simple, flexible, and future-proof.

 ## Features

-- **Declarative Element Creation**: Simple API to create and configure DOM elements
+- **Declarative Control Logic**: Simple API to define components and organize control logic.
-- **Automatic Lifecycle Management**: `show` and `hide` hooks for when elements are added to or removed from the DOM
+- **Automatic Lifecycle Management**: `show` and `hide` hooks for when elements are added to or removed from the DOM.
-- **Advanced Event Delegation**: Event bubbling and delegation across nested elements
+- **Advanced Event Delegation**: Event bubbling and delegation across nested elements.
-- **Compact Footprint**: Lightweight solution with no dependencies
+- **Compact Footprint**: Lightweight solution with no dependencies.

 ## Installation